 A proposal was also sent to Maharashtra Government for establishing a Unified Metropolitan Transport Authority (UMTA) in Nagpur.
-The proposal in under consideration.
+The proposal is under consideration.

-As other municipal corporations in India, Nagpur Municipal Corporation, has the mandate and responsibility to finance bus transport infrastructure, whereby it can possibly borrow from international finance sources too.
+As other municipal corporations in India, Nagpur Municipal Corporation, has the mandate and responsibility to finance bus transport infrastructure, whereby it can borrow from international finance sources too.
 The performance of bus services is monitored and evaluated periodically by municipal corporations.

-Whereas the ongoing development of a new phase of the metro will provide a new leap in public transport to counterbalance the negative impact of the increase in private vehicle traffic and provide more sustainable mobility solutions for the future, the city still faces significant challenges, such as the financial sustainability of the public transport system and its very low walkability due to the lack of pedestrian infrastructure.
-Beyond investment and technology, a transformation of mindset and system is required to move beyond the current reliance on individual mobility, for which increased public awareness on the benefits of a more sustainable mobility system will be critical.
+While the ongoing development of a new phase of the metro will provide a new leap in public transport to counterbalance the negative impact of the increase in private vehicle traffic and provide more sustainable mobility solutions for the future, the city still faces significant challenges, such as the financial sustainability of the public transport system and its very low walkability due to the lack of pedestrian infrastructure.
+Beyond investment and technology, a transformation of mindset and system is required to move beyond the current reliance on individual mobility, for which increased public awareness of the benefits of a more sustainable mobility system will be critical.

-Considering that the last comprehensive mobility plan (CMP) was prepared in 2013 and since CMPs are revised in 10 years, a new version may be taken up in the upcoming years.
+Considering that the last comprehensive mobility plan (CMP) was prepared in 2013 and since CMPs are revised every 10 years, a new version may be taken up in the upcoming years.
 Further mobility needs, patterns and challenges have evolved with the introduction of the metro in the city and warrant an updated planning framework.
 In addition, the old CMP did not focus on e-mobility aspects which have gained traction in last few years.

-AFD is supporting the Nagpur Municipal Corporation in the improvement of the existing CMP, the development of an e-bus transition plan and the creation of a mobility observatory.
+AFD is supporting the Nagpur Municipal Corporation in improving existing CMP, developing of an e-bus transition plan and creating of a mobility observatory.